randomtruffles/Dominion_League/faq.md

 The [League calendar form](/calendar/form) allows you to add your scheduled matches to the league calendar.
 The calendar is visible on the [matches](/matches) page, which also contains a link to the form.
 There will also be a link to the form in the pinned posts in your division channel.

 Adding your matches to the calendar causes them to be automatically announced on Discord in the #matches channel.
+Upcoming matches are summarized once per day, and are also announced an hour in advance, and again when they are starting.

 Additionally, the League's automated systems use the calendar to track players' scheduling progress.
-As such, though it is not required, we highly recommend using it.
+Though it is not required, we highly recommend using it.

 #### May I play multiple matches per week?